Stratification as a general variance reduction method for Markov chain Monte Carlo: The Eigenvector Method for Umbrella Sampling

 \section{The Eigenvector Method for Umbrella Sampling}

-In this section, we derive the Eigenvector Method for Umbrella Sampling (EMUS), and we prove that it is consistent.
-We also derive a related method, iterative EMUS, and we compare iterative EMUS with the MBAR method from statistical mechanics~\cite{shirts2008statistically}.
+In this section, we present the Eigenvector Method for Umbrella Sampling (EMUS), and we prove that it is consistent.
+A detailed derivation of the estimator can be found in \cite{Thiede2016}.
+We also review a related method, iterative EMUS, and we compare iterative EMUS with the MBAR method from statistical mechanics~\cite{shirts2008statistically}.